mozilla/experimenter-docs/docs/jetstream/jetstream.md

 **experiment configurations** <!-- TODO: linkme -->
 to jetstream-config.

+Jetstream is not a monitoring platform, which means that Jetstream does not emit real-time results.
+The first interesting results will usually be available a week after the enrollment period ends.
+Typically, that means results will begin to appear two weeks after the day the experiment launches.

 ## Analysis paradigm

 Experiments are analyzed using the concept of analysis windows.
 Analysis